Skip to main content

 Previously, he spent three years with Indiana United Ways in a variety of roles dedicated to supporting all local United Ways throughout Indiana.
 Prior to that, John was in hospitality for more than 18 years in a myriad of roles, including trainer and manager.
 He is passionate about helping people and organizations thrive.

 John received his degree in Philanthropic Studies from the Indiana University Lilly Family School of Philanthropy, the world's first school dedicated solely to the study and teaching of philanthropy.
-He was named Chancellor's Scholar for his graduating class and proudly serves as chair of the Alumni Association's board of directors.
+He was named Chancellor's Scholar for his graduating class and proudly served as chair of the Alumni Association's board of directors.
+He currently serves on the board of directors for Feedback Labs, an international organization dedicated to supporting philanthropy and nonprofits to listen and act on feedback in high-quality ways.

 Caucasian woman with shoulder length light brown hair Julie Markland Program Associate See Full Bio